cafferychen777/caffery-research-homepage/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Sophomore majored in biostatistics
+role: Sophomore Majored in Biostatistics

 # Organizations/Affiliations to show in About widget
 organizations: